flobee/gitea-installer/README.md

 Maybe some time some updates are required.
 Update the repository or use the `selfupdate.sh` script to replace/update existing scripts.

 Note: `config.sh-dist` would be replaced with the default values!
+Don't edit it.
+Don't copy it to be used as `config.sh`.

 For automisations you can set the config to not ask questions anymore e.g. using your custom `config.sh`.
 Suggested values then: